Alder Community High School

 Alder Community High School is a secondary school in Hyde, Greater Manchester, England.
 The School was built under the Private Funding Initiative (PFI) by Interserve, a major government investment programme designed to bring Britain's secondary schools into the 21st Century.

 It has around 800 pupils.
 It is a computing and maths specialist school.

+The school was opened on the 1st April 2003.

+Building

+The school building was constructed on the site of a former large field area.
+The school also owns an Artificial Turf pitch located adjacent to the road leading to the main school entrance and car park.